pgvector/pgvector/README.md

 ## Upgrading

-Install the latest version and run:
+Install the latest version.
+Then in each database you want to upgrade, run:

 ```sql
 ALTER EXTENSION vector UPDATE;
 ```

-You can check the version with:
+You can check the version in the current database with:

 ```sql
 SELECT extversion FROM pg_extension WHERE extname = 'vector';